-There are so many side effects that we generally avoid it.
+There are so many side effects that we don't see it as a first-line.
 Used for prevention.
 Usual dose is 250, three times/day.
-Side effects include a prominant tremor, weight gain, and sometimes hair loss.
+Side effects include a preeminent tremor, weight gain, and sometimes hair loss.
 Depakote also should not be used in women of childbearing age who are not using birth control as it is pregnancy category D. Among other things, it increases the risk of autism (Christensen et al, 2013).
 Some authors suggest that this drug is effective for persistent migraine aura (Rothrock, 1997).
 There are many possible reasons for it working and at this writing, it is not clear which one is correct (Cutrer et al, 1997).

 Effexor (venlafaxine HCI), see here.
 We find this drug very effective.

 Withdrawal is a big problem from larger doses, and we prefer to use very small doses.
 We always start patients on 1/3 of a capsule of the 37.5 XL (brand name is easiest to get that can be split) drug.
 Every week we increase the dose by 1/3, so that at the beginning of the third week, the person is on the full 37.5 capsule.
 Effexor is generally thought to be safe in breast-feeding (see drugs.com site).
 Effexor is not approved for use in children under the age of 16.
 We have no data concerning whether or not it is effective in children for migraine.
 We have noted that patients in whom venlafaxine is effective for their dizziness often have a small amount of upbeating nystagmus with video-frenzel goggle testing.